-In 2013, the museum was expanded, after a design by Berlin-based architectural practice Kuhn Malvezzi, through the incorporation of an adjacent edifice (known as the Kommandantenhaus), the creation of a new glazed corridor, connecting the two buildings, and of a sculpture garden, designed by landscape architects Planorama.
+In 2013, the museum was expanded, after a design by Berlin-based architectural practice Kuhn Malvezzi, through the incorporation of an adjacent edifice (known as the Kommandantenhaus), the creation of a new glazed corridor, connecting the two buildings, and a sculpture garden, designed by landscape architects Planorama.

 Museum Berggruen, the “Garde du Corps” building designed by Friedrich August Stüler, © Staatliche Museen zu Berlin.
 Photo: Maximilian Meisse

 Site plan with the “Garde du Corps” building on the left, the “Kommandantenhaus” on the right and the sculpture garden area on the rear; image courtesy of Kuhn Malvezzi

 The cupola of the “Garde du Corps” building and a sculpture by Alberto Giacometti; photo: Rae Allen

 Collection and permanent exhibition

 The collection of the Museum Berggruen is mostly dedicated to 20th-century painting and sculpture and includes over 120 works by Pablo Picasso (spanning his entire career from 1897 to the early 1970s, the collection is one of the world’s largest and most complete selections of works by the Spanish artist), 70 pieces by Paul Klee, and remarkable works by Henri Matisse, Alberto Giacometti, Georges Braque, Henri Laurens, and Paul Cézanne.
 The museum also holds an interesting collection of African sculptures and artifacts.

 The Museum Berggruen also hosts temporary exhibitions and creative workshops for children and schools.